zoeNNN03/DatabaseI_Group5/README.txt

    -- EXCEPT every year evenly divisible 100 is not a leap year -- UNLESS it is evenly divisible by 400
    To perform these checks we use the GLOB operator, strftime, CAST, and CASE in a CHECK constraint.
 2. employee, customer has a gender field supporting:
    M male
    F female
    H hermaphrodite
 3. [name]_id is the primary key of each entity example produch_id, customer_id.
 4. [name]_status is is the status of each available action.
    'Pending',
    'Cancelled',
    'Completed'
    for example delivery.status is the status of delivery
 5. orderRecord has a online_status field is to verify that the order has been made.
 Is it an online order?
    1 is online order
    0 isn't online order
 6. In the table with information about the amount Remember that the data is decimal.
 The program uses the REAL datatype and all units of the data are in baht.
 7. In the table with information about quantity units Remember that data is EA volume.
 8. product has a size field support only clothes('S', 'M', 'L', 'XL', '2XL', '3XL').

-9. product has a product_id field using only UPC qrcode and has a CHECK constraint to check whether the characters are 12 or not because UPC qrcode only contains 12 digits.
+9. product has a product_upc field using only UPC qrcode and has a CHECK constraint to check whether the characters are 12 or not because UPC qrcode only contains 12 digits.
+10. employee has a job_position field support only clothes('Manager', 'Seller', 'Cashier').

-10. In us code have mutivalue attribute.
+11. In us code have mutivalue attribute.
 We know sqlite3 not support but We studied the data and found that the data can be stored in separate tables(contactStore, contactSupplier).
 Because 1 of our query has to query such information.
 Therefore, we request permission not to edit the information.
 Apologies for such mistake.